RadAlpaca11/MOF-canadarm-portfolio/index.md

 # Museum of Flight Internship: CANADARM living history activity

 ## Description
-Creating a living history activity at the Museum of Flight to engage visitors to learn about the CANADARM and the Mission Specialist astronaut role.
+Creating a living history activity at the Museum of Flight, in Seattle, WA (museumofflight.org), to engage visitors to learn about the CANADARM, the robotic arm used to deploy, manipulate, and retrieve payload, astronauts, and more, and the Mission Specialist astronaut role on the Space Shuttle missions.

 ## Final product

 ## The need
+As a volunteer at the museum, I was stationed at the Space Shuttle Full Fuselage Trainer, to answer any questions museum visitors had.
+One of my favorite features of the Space Shuttle is the CANADARM
-This project was created when I noticed that museum visitors would often not notice the CANADARM model on the Space Shuttle Full Fuselage Trainer (FFT) at the museum.
+I noticed that museum visitors would often not notice the CANADARM model on the Space Shuttle Full Fuselage Trainer (FFT) at the museum.
 This bummed me out because I think that it is a fascinating part of the space shuttle, and want everyone to know about it!

 ## The approach
 I wanted to make sure that the activity was fun and interactive, as I think that greatly increases the value of the experience, allowing this activity to educate more people of all ages.